 Trivia and History

 There used to a property here called Snabhead, which was cut off by the motorways and served by a new, long driveway from the Bannockburn Roundabout.
-That property closed in the late 1970s, and its exit went on to be used by the new services.
-The land itself was all acquired by the Scottish Office for the construction of the two motorways.
+That property closed in the late 1970s, and its exit went on to be used by the new service area.
+The land itself had all been acquired by the Scottish Office for the construction of the two motorways.

 The small building had its entrance on the right (the far end compared to where it is now).
 This had a large restaurant area on the left, a shop straight ahead and toilets on the right.
-The area at the front was supposed to be a landscaped courtyard.
+The area at the front was supposed to be a landscaped courtyard, and at the back was a viewing balcony with a telescope.
+A tourist information centre was soon opened outside the hotel.

-Scotland captain Colin Hendry opened the motorway network's only mini-cinema at Stirling services in 1998.
+Scotland captain Colin Hendry opened the motorway network's first mini-cinema at Stirling services in 1998.

 In 2012, a major refurbishment introduced a new entrance at the far end of the building, replacing the outdoor seating area.
 This created a new corridor running through the middle of the old restaurant - a common tactic in new service area design.
 The old entrance was boarded up.
-The main restaurant eventually closed, making space an M&S.
+The main restaurant eventually closed, making space for a M&S Simply Food store.

-A tourist information centre had been built by the hotel.
-This lasted remarkably long, until at least 2017, but it was eventually closed and became Greggs.
+The tourist information centre lasted remarkably longer than others, until at least 2017, but it was eventually closed and became Greggs.

-As of 2020 there is a plan to build a Changing Places toilet here.
+Moto intend to add a Changing Places toilet here.

 |Kinross (A977, 26 miles)||Services on the M9||Dreghorn (A720, 33 miles)|